-(n = 3) removed from a relatively brief exposure to elevated environmental Pb exhibited faster slow-phase

-30 20-38 months, respectively (Manton et al., 2000).
-The longer half-times measured under the latter

-- 31 conditions reflect the contribution of bone Pb stores to blood Pb following a change in exposure. - 32 However, the children exposed for the longer period (studied from ages 30 to 60 months) were older than - those exposed for a brief period (studied from ages 8 to 30 months), which may account for a portion of - 34 the longer retention since bone remodeling decreases rapidly with age.
-Another study examined the time
+Several studies have examined blood Pb in children following changes in exposure.
+Children (n = 3) removed from a relatively brief exposure to elevated environmental Pb exhibited faster slow-phase kinetics than children (n = 3) removed from exposures that lasted several years, with half-times of 10 and 20-38 months, respectively (Manton et al., 2000).
+The longer half-times measured under the latter conditions reflect the contribution of bone Pb stores to blood Pb following a change in exposure.
+However, the children exposed for the longer period (studied from ages 30 to 60 months) were older than those exposed for a brief period (studied from ages 8 to 30 months), which may account for a portion of the longer retention since bone remodeling decreases rapidly with age.
+Another study examined the time for blood Pb to decrease below 10 μ g/dL in a large group of children (n = 579) having peak blood Pb at an average age of 33 months (Roberts et al., 2001).
+Children were grouped into four categories by their peak blood Pb (10 to <15, 15 to <20, 20 to <25, and 25 to <30 μ g/dL).
+The average time for the children's blood Pb to decrease below 10 μg/dL was 9.2, 14.3, 20.9, and 24 months, respectively.
+On the basis of the mid-points of each blood Pb range and the time to reach 10 μg/dL, the apparent half-time2 for clearance from blood can be estimated at 29 months in the lowest blood Pb group and 16-18 months in the other three groups.
+The increased half-life for the lowest blood Pb group suggests the lowest blood Pb group may have experienced a longer duration of elevated Pb exposure than the three higher blood Pb groups.

-- 1 for blood Pb to decrease below 10 μ g/dL in a large group of children (n = 579) having peak blood Pb at - 2 an average age of 33 months (Roberts et al., 2001).
-Children were grouped into four categories by their - 3 peak blood Pb (10 to <15, 15 to <20, 20 to <25, and 25 to <30 μ g/dL).
-The average time for the children's - 4 blood Pb to decrease below 10 μg/dL was 9.2, 14.3, 20.9, and 24 months, respectively.
-On the basis of the - 5 mid-points of each blood Pb range and the time to reach 10 μ g/dL, the apparent half-time1 for clearance - 6 from blood can be estimated at 29 months in the lowest blood Pb group and 16-18 months in the other - 7 three groups.
-The increased half-life for the lowest blood Pb group suggests the lowest blood Pb group - 8 may have experienced a longer duration of elevated Pb exposure than the three higher blood Pb groups. - 9 A couple of studies investigated the relationship between blood and bone Pb in Pb-poisoned and - 10 non-Pb-poisoned children recruited through Xinhua Hospital, Shanghai Jiaotong University, China - 11 (Specht et al., 2019b; Specht et al., 2016).
-This discussion focuses on Specht et al. (2019b) and not their - 12 preliminary results from fewer children (Specht et al., 2016).
-K-shell XRF tibia bone Pb was well - 13 correlated with blood Pb ($r^2 = 0.59$; n = 157).
-The correlation between K-shell XRF and blood Pb - 14 improved ($r^2 = 0.95$, n = 24) by the time of a third chelation treatment.
-The authors attributed stronger - 15 correlation between bone and blood Pb following the third chelation to a reduced effect in continued - 16 environmental Pb intake.
-Figure 2-7 illustrates the half-times for blood Pb in children reported in the - 17 study.
-Thirty-five percent of the variability in half-times is attributable to the children's ages; sex was not - 18 influential.
-Children (9 females, 7 males) under the age of 3 had a fast half-time of only 6.4 days (SD: - 19 3.5 days) that was significantly (p < 0.001) less than observed in older children (8 females, 26 males; - 20 half-time: 19.2 days; SD: 13.9).2 This study shows an equilibrium between Pb in bone and blood - 21 compartments in children such that both are likely associated with total Pb body burden when continued - 22 environmental Pb intake has been minimized or eliminated.
+A couple of studies investigated the relationship between blood and bone Pb in Pb-poisoned and non-Pb-poisoned children recruited through Xinhua Hospital, Shanghai Jiaotong University, China (Specht et al., 2019b; Specht et al., 2016).
+This discussion focuses on Specht et al. (2019b) and not their preliminary results from fewer children (Specht et al., 2016).
+K-XRF tibia bone Pb was well correlated with blood Pb ($r^2 = 0.59$; n = 157).
+The correlation between K-XRF and blood Pb improved ($r^2 = 0.95$, n = 24) by the time of a third chelation treatment.
+The authors attributed stronger correlation between bone and blood Pb following the third chelation to a reduced effect in continued environmental Pb intake.

-1 Half-time (months) = $[Ln(1/2)\times(Time \text{ to } 10 \ \mu\text{g/dL})] / Ln[(10 \ \mu\text{g/dL})/(midpoint blood Pb)]$
+2Half-time (months) = $[Ln(1/2)\times(Time\ to\ 10\ \mu g/dL)]/Ln[(10\ \mu g/dL)/(midpoint\ blood\ Pb)].$